CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ![](login_request_params.png)

-We can keep the request as it is, but send it to `/api/v1/authenticate`:
+We can now keep the request as it is, but send it to `/api/v1/authenticate`:

 ![](auth_token.png)